LeToNode/Play2.0-CN-doc/sandbox/Scalacache.md

 # Caching

-an in-memory cache with expiry support is provided by Play.
+An in-memory cache with expiry support is provided by Play.

 _Note: By default, this implementation is used for Play's internal caching as well_